projectacrn/acrn-hypervisor/doc/tutorials/skl-nuc.rst

 Software Setup
 **************

-Please follow the :ref:`getting-started-apl-nuc`, with the following changes:
+Please follow the :ref:`kbl-nuc-sdc`, with the following changes:

 1. Set up a Clear Linux Operating System